Rebilly/rebilly-php/examples/README.md

 # Examples of Rebilly SDK for PHP

 This directory contains examples of how to use the **Rebilly PHP SDK for PHP** version v3.0.
-Below, you will find the instructions for running the examples.
+Below, there are instructions for running the code examples.
+Check out the [Rebilly API](https://api-reference.rebilly.com/) for more SDK examples.

 ## Requirements